 Target: Optimal Performance

-To achieve ONE Future’s collective one percent target, we have identified sectoral performance targets for each of the four major industry sectors (Exploration & Production; Gathering & Processing; Transmission & Storage, and Distribution & Retail) that would cumulatively add up to our overall one percent goal.
+To achieve ONE Future’s collective targets, we have identified sectoral performance targets for each of the four major industry sectors (Exploration & Production; Gathering & Processing; Transmission & Storage, and Distribution & Retail) that would cumulatively add up to our overall one percent goal.
 ONE Future has worked to set these performance targets in rough proportion to each industry sectors’ respective share of current emissions, considering reduction potentials given current regulatory barriers.
 These sectoral targets serve both to benchmark company progress toward their goals, but also to facilitate comparisons amongst diverse companies as each strives for optimal performance.